-- ☐ Select the Tofino SAs that you want to update and click "Next".
-Selecting a folder also selects the Tofino SAs within that folder. - □Click "Browse...".
-Locate and select the .tfo upgrade file provided to you. □Click "Finish".
-The MTL Tofino Configurator displays a confirmation dialog - box.

-To proceed with the update, click "Yes".
+- Select the Tofino SAs that you want to update and click "Next".
+Selecting a folder also selects the Tofino SAs within that folder. - Click "Browse..."
+Locate and select the .tfo upgrade file provided to you. - Click "Finish".
+The Eaton Tofino Configurator displays a confirmation dialog box. - To proceed with the update, click "Yes."
 The Verification Results dialog box lets you know the verification is complete.
-It indicates the upgrade was successful or lists any errors detected.

-☐ Click "OK" to close this window.
+It indicates the upgrade was successful or lists any errors detected. - Click "OK" to close this window.

-Note: The purpose of firmware updates is to bring previously purchased Tofino SAs to the latest software level.
+The purpose of firmware updates is to bring previously purchased Tofino SAs to the latest software level.
 This update does not enable or license new LSMs on Tofino SA hardware.
 To activate new LSMs, see "Adding LSM Licenses".

-15.2 Upgrading via USB
+17.2 Upgrading via USB

-Upgrade a Tofino SA to the latest software version using the firmware update software downloaded from the Tofino Security website (www.tofinosecurity.com).
+Upgrade a Tofino SA to the latest software version using the firmware update software downloaded from the Eaton portal on www.tofinosecurity. com.
 You will use a USB storage device to load these files to the Tofino SA.
 The USB device needs to be empty before you begin this task.

-Follow the steps described in "Loading Your Tofino SA via USB".
-Once the USB Load is complete, confirm that it was successful by performing a USB verification as described in "Verifying a Tofino SA Configuration".

-The Verification Results dialog box lets you know the verification is complete.
-It indicates the upgrade was successful or lists any errors detected.

-☐ Click "OK" to close this window.
+- Place the upgrade files on a suitable USB storage device. - Follow the steps described in "Loading Your Tofino SA via USB". - Once the USB Load is complete, confirm that it was successful by performing a USB verification as described in "Verifying a Tofino SA Configuration". - The Verification Results dialog box lets you know the verification is complete.
+It indicates the upgrade was successful or lists any errors detected. - Click "OK" to close this window.

-Note: The purpose of firmware updates is to bring previously purchased Tofino SAs to the latest software level.
+The purpose of firmware updates is to bring previously purchased Tofino SAs to the latest software level.
 This update does not enable or license new LSMs on Tofino SA hardware.
 To activate new LSMs, see "Adding LSM Licenses".